bjornrho/Navigation-brov2/src/brov2_trajectory/README.md

 ## Trajectory Generation - Getting Started
-The trajectory generating scripts are written using the [Sensor Fusion and Tracking Toolbox](https://se.mathworks.com/help/fusion/index.html?s_tid=CRUX_lftnav) in MATLAB.
-The main scripts are
+The trajectory generating script `trajectory_main_script.m` and the accompanying support functions are written using the [Sensor Fusion and Tracking Toolbox](https://se.mathworks.com/help/fusion/index.html?s_tid=CRUX_lftnav) in MATLAB.
+This toolbox must be installed.
-* `trajectory_constraint_generator.m`: Script generating constraints for a specified trajectory
-* `trajectory_generator.m`: Script creating and storing trajectory based on the stored constraints

-and they are accompanied by several scripts containing support functions in order to generating trajectories easier.
 Two types of lawnmower trajectories are supported, namely *out-n-back* and *side-to-side*.

 *INSERT EXAMPLE IMAGES OF THE TWO TRAJECTORIES*

-A trajectory is generated to adhere to multiple constraints on [Positions, timeOfArrival, Velocities, Orientation], and the toolbox will provide what it deems as the most efficient trajectory.
+A trajectory is generated to adhere to multiple constraints on [timeOfArrival, Positions, Velocities, Orientation], and the toolbox will provide what it deems as the most efficient trajectory.
 To generate a trajectory the following steps must be executed:
-1. Set the constraint variables
+1. Set the constraint variables and *generate* spatial constraints
-2. *Generate* constraints
+2. Manually add desired depth values for all set-point constraints and *generate* time constraints
-2. Set the trajectory variables
-4. *Create* and *store* the trajectory
+3. Set trajectory variables and *create/store* the trajectory

-## Trajectory Generation - Step 1: Set the Constraint Variables
+## Trajectory Generation - Step 1: Set Constraint Variables and Generate Spatial Constraints
-The first step is to set the variables which help define constraints for a specific trajectory:
+The first step is to set the variables in `trajectory_main_script.m` which help define constraints for a specific trajectory:

 | Variable      | Description |
 | -----------   | ----------- |